lil-lab/drif/README.md

 4. Train Stage 2 - Action Generation with imitation learning.
 Run DAggerFM for 100 iterations:
 `python train/train_dagger.py corl_pvn_finetune_stage2`
 This will save the final trained model in "config_dir/models/dagger_pvn_full_pretrain_corl_pvn_stage2.pytorch"
-This step takes about 9 hours
+This step takes about 9 hours.
+Caution: Use CUDA_VISIBLE_DEVICES to restrict PyTorch GPU computation to a different GPU than the one that is running AirSim on your system (usually either GPU0 or wherever the monitor is plugged in.
+Use nvidia-smi to find out).

 5. Evaluate the trained model on the development set:
 `python eval/evaluate.py corl_pvn_eval_dev`